What About Scientific Miracles In The Quran?

 No single verse needs to carry the whole burden of proof.
 The better case is cumulative.
 The Quran repeatedly calls the reader to investigate the heavens, the earth, the self, biological development, climate, night and day, and the order of creation.
 It does so while preserving theological purpose, moral seriousness, and remarkable freedom from the mythological cosmologies that surrounded late antiquity.
 That combination is unusual.

-The issue is therefore wider than prediction.
+The issue is wider than prediction.
 The Quran presents a world that is orderly, intelligible, open to study, and saturated with meaning.
 That vision helped make scientific inquiry religiously legible within Islam.
 A revelation that repeatedly unites observation with worship, and fact with value, fits a worldview in which truth is ultimately one and nature is a field of signs rather than a brute accident.

 The disciplined conclusion